tasomaniac/home-assistant.io/source/_integrations/heos.markdown

 ##### Description

 An unexpected error occurred signing in or logging out of your HEOS Account.
-A error-level log message contains the error information.
+An error-level log message contains the error information.

 ##### Resolution